viral32111/website/content/home.md

 ---
 title: "Home"
-description: "I am a programmer and developer from the United Kingdom with many years of experience in popular programming languages."
+description: "I am a developer from the United Kingdom with extensive experience in a wide array of programming languages and technologies.
+I am passionate about server-side infrastructure, network administration, and a myriad of programming paradigms.
+I enjoy working on personal projects and exploring the evergrowing technology industry."

 date: "2023-06-20T09:00:00Z"
 lastmod: "2023-07-14T21:47:26Z"